 “In this situation, the capital is protected, and any income that’s earned from that capital then is available to provide for the community projects.”

-Leanne Kaufman, Head of Estate and Trust Services with RBC Wealth Management, says that education is a key part of the group’s work when building a trust for a community.
+Leanne Kaufman, Head of Royal Trust with RBC Wealth Management, says that education is a key part of the group’s work when building a trust for a community.

 “We’re often asked to help educate, whether it’s the chief and council, co-trustees or community members, on what this trust is all about.
 As part of our value proposition, we will come to communities, explain and provide updates on the uses of the income and capital and how the investment has performed.
 It’s a constant and ongoing education.”